It’s a stain comparing present leaders with the founding fathers —Arogbofa - Nigerian Tribune:Nigeria' Most Informative Newspaper

 In terms of dedication, honesty, devotion, service to the people and planning for the people, the past leaders were far ahead of what we have now.
 People we have now are just fighting for their pockets.
 This is one of the problems we are facing now; we are talking about selling our assets and to whom are we going to sell the assets to?
 To the same people?
 This is very wrong.
 So, there is no way you can compare them; there is a gulf of difference in our founding fathers and those who are there now.
 It is a stain if we start comparing them.

-We have witnessed both military and civilian regimes in the last 56 years, yet most Nigerians complain about non-availability of basic needs.
+We have witnessed both military and civilian administrations in the last 56 years, yet most Nigerians complain about non-availability of basic needs.
 What do you think is responsible for this?

 Again, the president should stop the blame game; let him settle down and work.
 He has the goodwill of Nigerians who voted for him and he should not disappoint them.
 Not much is being achieved.
 He cannot be blaming his predecessors and except to get their full support.
 He is an experienced man; he should be more composed when there are burning issues and he should be able to absorb and should stop passing blame.
 He said he did not inherit anything, even if he did not inherit anything, that was why he was voted in to be there, to do something positive.
 Let him do something positive and should stop the blame game.